 - Some of the earliest works in Tamil, known as Sangam literature, were composed around 2300 years ago.
 These texts were called Sangam because they were supposed to have been composed and compiled in assemblies (known as sangams) of poets that were held in the city of Madurai.

-- Another way of finding out about early cities is from the accounts of sailors and travellers who visited them.
+- Another way of finding out about early cities is from the accounts of sailors and travelers who visited them.

 - Many crafts persons and merchants now formed associations known as shrenis.

-- These shrenis of crafts persons provided training, procured raw material, and distributed the finished product.
+- These shrenis of crafts persons provided training, procuring raw materials, and distributed the finished product.